goldbergyoni/nodebestpractices/README.hebrew.md

 ## ![✔] 5.4.
 Lock dependencies

-**TL;DR:** Your code must be identical across all environments, but without a special lockfile npm lets dependencies drift across environments.
+**אמ;לק:** Your code must be identical across all environments, but without a special lockfile npm lets dependencies drift across environments.
 Ensure to commit your package-lock.json so all the environments will be identical

 **Otherwise:** QA will thoroughly test the code and approve a version that will behave differently in production.
 Even worse, different servers in the same production cluster might run different code